Born on 3 August 1939, Jimmie Nicol was a temporary member of The Beatles during their 1964 tour of Europe, Hong Kong and Australia.

 It was very strange, them going off without me.
 They'd taken Jimmie Nicol and I thought they didn't love me any more – all that stuff went through my head.

-Nicol played eight concerts with The Beatles, plus a TV appearance during which the group mimed to their songs.
-He wore Ringo Starr's suit on stage, with strategically-placed clothes pegs used to make his jacked fit.
+Nicol played 10 concerts with The Beatles, plus a TV appearance during which the group mimed to their songs.
+He wore Ringo Starr's suit on stage, with strategically-placed clothes pegs used to make his jacket fit.

 The first performance took place on the evening after he was recruited, at KB Hallen in Copenhagen, Denmark on 4 June 1964.
 The next day the group arrived in the Netherlands, where The Beatles held a press conference at Amsterdam's Schiphol airport, before recording a performance for VARA-TV.